-GFCF partners around the world are at the forefront of community responses to Covid-19.
-They are working around the clock, offering immediate relief to the most vulnerable parts of the community, providing accurate and contextual information on quickly-changing situations, and working with people and across sectors to build bridges and strengthen solidarity.
-GFCF grantmaking in 2020 will be focused on supporting efforts by members of our global network of community philanthropy partners to respond to Covid-19, both in terms of their immediate response but also over the longer-term as they consider ways to bring about lasting positive change in their communities as they #BuildBackBetter.
-This page will be updated regularly as grants are made, as will our new Grants Map.
+GFCF partners around the world were at the forefront of community responses to COVID-19: offering immediate relief to the most vulnerable parts of the community; providing accurate and contextual information on quickly-changing situations; and, working across sectors to build bridges and strengthen solidarity.
+GFCF grantmaking in 2020, 2021 and 2022 is focused on supporting efforts by members of our global network of community philanthropy partners to respond to COVID-19, both in terms of their immediate response but also over the longer-term as they consider ways to bring about lasting positive change in their communities as they #BuildBackBetter.
+In many cases, our grants are supporting partners to build long-term resilience in their communities, and to strengthen their own abilities to react to future crises.
+This page will be updated regularly as grants are made, as will our Grants Map.
 All figures are in USD.

 East Asia Pacific

 - EcoThailand Foundation 1. $9,000: Coordination of community response to effects of COVID-19 on vulnerable groups in Koh Phangan and Koh Samui, and exploration of a longer-term structure for promoting cooperation, solidarity and local philanthropy etc. 2. $11,800: To support the development of a community tourism network in the Thai Gulf, building a more resilient local economy following COVID-19.

 - Harmony Platform (China) $30,000: Community philanthropy development including creation of community foundation mutual aid network in response to COVID-19.

 - Indonesia for Humanity $20,000: To build on the pemaknaan approach to learning and measurement, as a way to understand the role of small grants in achieving social transformation goals.